How to Get Kids Involved in Prepping for a Disaster

 Teach Kids About Disasters

-Having them prepared with the knowledge of what to do, can go a long way in how they respond in their actions and emotions.
+Having them prepared with the knowledge of what to do, can go a long way in how they respond in their decision-making, actions, and emotions.
 Disasters can be unforgiving, whether you think your children should be burdened by those worries or not.

 If you live in the Midwest, teach them about the dangers of tornadoes.
 If you’re from Florida or the Gulf Coast, it won’t hurt to tell them what hurricanes are and how to try and minimize their effect.

 Maybe you live in New England and a blizzard strikes.
-When they understand the seriousness of the circumstances, they are less likely to freeze in panic.
+When they understand the seriousness of the circumstances, they are less likely to freeze or panic.
+Flashlights and Lanterns

 Come Up with an Emergency Plan for Key Situations

 Sit down with your children and go over disasters that can strike while you’re at home.
 Make sure you cover house fires, tornadoes, blizzards, intruders and so on.
 Come up with an emergency plan for each disaster and write it down.
-Go over these plans often to check how well they remember.
+Go over these plans often and practice your response so they will remember their part to play.

 Practice Emergency Plans Regularly

-Not only should you verbally go over what to do in an emergency, actually practice it out, and do so regularly with your children.
-It might seem silly, but it could be a life-saver for your family.
+Not only should you verbally go over what to do in an emergency, but actually practice it out, and do so regularly with your children.
+It might seem silly, but it could be a life-saver for your family and one of the free resources.

 Practice Scenarios for Disaster Events

-Have different questions for each child based on age and maturity, and switch it up often to make sure each child fully understands what to do.
+Have different questions for each child based on age and maturity, and switch it up often to ensure they fully understand what to do.
 Do evacuation planning and have fire drills!

 Show Kids Where to Seek Shelter

-Just be certain that a land-line phone is in the room so your family isn’t trapped.
+Just be certain that a landline phone, walkie-talkie, or cell phone with chargers is in the room so your family isn’t trapped.
 Also, show your children that during a fire they should never try to hide somewhere.
 Show them how best to get out, no matter what.
 Young children can learn more than you think when it comes to understanding what’s going on.

 Have Kids Memorize Emergency Numbers